 6. Quorum.
 A board must not conduct business unless a quorum of members is present as defined in ACJA § 1-202.

 7. Meeting procedures.
-The most current publication of Robert’s Rules of Order, which is a manual of the common rules of parliamentary procedure governs the conduct of business by boards under this chapter, except as provided in the ACJA or this chapter.
+The chair has the authority to adopt rules of procedure and take any other action necessary or appropriate, in the chair's sole judgment, for the proper conduct of the board meeting if the rules and actions are not in conflict with this chapter.
 When a provision in this chapter states the actions the board may take, it includes all other actions appropriate under the rules of parliamentary procedure.